umesh-sugara/Mind-Lens-coding-assignment-for-AI-ML-engineer/README.md

   - .env: This configuiration file stores OPENAI_API_KEY.
 User need to update this api key to run the code.
   - templates/index.html: This directory stores the html file to prepare the frontend of the application.
   - uploads: This directory stores all the images that are uploaded by the user.

+  - Coding_assignment_Umesh_Ratan_Singh_Sugara (1).ipynb :  This is a jupyter Notebook file for those users, who directly want to run the code without setting up the entire application seprately.

 ## Setup Instructions
 1. **Clone the Repository**